top of page

 God has not entered into a covenant with America, and we are no more his people as a single nation than Canada or Spain or India.
 God's people are those who believe in his son Jesus Christ, regardless of the physical location, geography, or nation in which they live (Gal.
 3:7-9).

-Without question, we have experienced the incredible favor of God, from our founding on through today.
+Without question, we have experienced the incredible favor of God, from our founding to the present time.
 But that does not make us a covenant people.
 It simply makes us more responsible than other nations for what we believe and how we live.

 God judged nations in the Old Testament, and he continues to judge nations today (Ps.
 22:28).
 If we do not see widespread repentance in America, we will learn firsthand what God does to wicked nations, regardless of their history with him.